JoyOfCodingPDX/GettingStarted/README.md

 to create a completely empty repository so that you can initially populate it from my (this) repository.

+Again, please ensure that all of your code for the assignments is in a **private** GitHub repository.
+GitHub makes it very easy for people to find your code and you do **not** want to have your work plagiarized.
+After the course is over, if you want to make your repository public to help contribute to your coding portfolio, that's fine.
+I do ask that current students not leverage former students' code to inform their projects.

 Now, here comes some of the magic.
 Make a "bare" clone of my repository.

 ```sh